jshpark/EarthPorn-Wallpaper/README.md

 The path must be an absolute path, and it must contain escape character '\' before every '\'.
     -ex) C:\\Users\\jshpark\\Desktop\\EarthPorn\\image.jpg
 ***When updating the path, the file name must be image.jpg***

+## Final
+Everything is now setup.
+Run the program, and your wallpaper will change to /r EarthPorn's hottest picture!
+You can also add this to your task scheduler to start the script on login or to run every 2 hours.